 How can you pay for a funeral?

-You can pre-pay for a funeral, use superannuation, a funeral bond, take out a loan, or use funeral insurance to cover the costs.
+You can pre-pay for a funeral, use superannuation, a funeral bond, take out a loan, apply for a government allowance or use funeral insurance to cover the costs.
 However, Australians have been warned off funeral insurance as the payouts often don’t compare to premiums paid, and largely perpetuate the idea that funerals should be large and expensive to be acceptable.
 According to The New Daily, the Financial Ombudsman Service receives hundreds of complaints every year relating to funeral insurers.

 You might also like: